portlandcodeschool/jse-planning/homework/week5/README.md

 **1)  Card module** _[moderate, 2 hrs]_

 Package your earlier playing-card code into a module; that is, wrapped inside an immediately-invoked function expression (IIFE, or "Iffy").
 Your module should return one object: the factory _makeCard_.
-As before, calling `makeCard(id)` should create and return a card object with methods for rank, suit, name, etc, but with a structural difference: the methods shared between instances need not be linked initially as methods of the factory, but can instead be 'siblings' of it, functions local to the IFFE's scope.
+As before, calling `makeCard(id)` should create and return a card object with methods for rank, suit, name, etc, but with a structural difference: the methods shared between instances need not be linked initially as methods of the factory, but can instead be functions local to the IFFE's scope.

 **b)** Write another instance method for all cards: